The

 Scars of Evolution.

 The aquatic ape argument centers on rising sea levels that turned the Danakil Alps in Eastern Africa into islands for a period of from 1.5 to 3 million years, 5 to 10 million years ago.
-On the islands Australopithecenes partially adapted to their aquatic environment, goes the argument.
+On thsee islands Australopithecenes partially adapted to their aquatic environment, goes the argument.
 Morgan's case is circumstantial, but the number of anomalies of anatomy and behavior that she cites makes an impressive list.
-Many characteristics of human biology do not fit the usual model of human descent, which situates key developments in the savannah of Africa:
+Many characteristics of human biology do not fit the usual model of human descent, which situates key developments in the Savannah of Africa:

 ape hypothesis.
 In What